Diary-SPO/vk-bot/README.md

 Your mongodb database should be running on 192.168.0.112:27017.
 Create a **bot** table with the ***uservks*** table in advance.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies, then start the server.

 ```sh
 bun install